 such as an IRS Tax Return Transcript.
-Print, complete, mail or fax (413.662.5105) are unsure what verification documents are required, if any, contact the Financial
+Print, complete, mail or fax (413.662.5105) you are unsure what verification documents are required, if any, contact Student Financial

 Your financial aid offer describes any grant aid and loans you are able to receive from federal and state governments, and MCLA needs-based resources.
 It also lists work study opportunities available to you.

 Direct Student Loans: You need to complete Entrance Counseling and sign a Master Promissory Note (MPN) if you are a first time borrower.
-Accepted loans will not be applied to your student account until both the entrance counselling and MPN are completed.
+Accepted loans will not be applied to your student account until both the entrance counseling and MPN are completed.

 If you need additional financing to cover costs, you may want to apply for a MEFA (Massachusetts Educational Financing Authority) parent or student loan, which is a fixed-rate loan available to students attending a Massachusetts school,